Oklahoma Miniature Horse Club Inc.

 The fun “fund raiser” shows allow a chance to train in a show atmosphere and a great place for new people to get started.

-The sanctioned pointed shows allow members an avenue towards competing for local high point and year end awards; as well as championship titles at the American Miniature Horse World, American Miniature Horse Registry National and American Buckskin Horse Registry World shows.
+The sanctioned pointed shows allow members an avenue towards competing for local high point and year end awards; as well as championship titles at the American Miniature Horse World, American Miniature Horse Registry National, the American Buckskin Horse Registry World and the Pinto Horse Association of America World shows.